UCL/ECON-CLUSTER/README.md

 If you need help setting up or run into problems please contact CS support: cluster-support@cs.ucl.ac.uk.

 Throughout this document there are links to help pages hosted by the CS department.
 These pages are password protected.
-To view them you must obtain the username and password either from
+To view them you must obtain the username and password either from cluster-support@cs.ucl.ac.uk or from j.mcglynn@ucl.ac.uk.

-* username: hpc
-* password: comic.

 ## 1. Accessing the CS HPC